Introduction

 time.sleep(1)

 This script is simple to understand.
-Firstly, it loads in the kernel modules then reads the temperature sensor.
+Firstly, it loads in the kernel modules and then reads the temperature sensor.
 The function read_temp() works so that it opens the sensor device and reads the raw temperature values.
-After that, it parse through the lines and gets Celsius and Fahrenheit values through a simple formula.
+After that, it parses through the lines and gets Celsius and Fahrenheit values through a simple formula.
 Lastly, a while loop will print the temperature data every second.

-In the first step, place the sensor in the air, as shown in fig 5, and run the python script.
-The output is shown in fig 6.
+In the first step, place the sensor in the air, as shown in Fig 5, and run the Python script.
+The output is shown in Fig 6.

 Fig 5: Sensor in Air